 What are the best Help to Buy Isa rates?

 As well as the government bonus, a Help to Buy Isa will also pay interest like any other savings account.
 The table below shows the nationally available accounts with the highest Help to Buy Isa rates.
-The links will take you through to Which?
-Money Compare, the Which? comparison site.

 |Account||AER||Minimum initial deposit|